Fujifilm X-M1 vs Panasonic GF2

 It is notable that the X-M1 offers wifi support, while the GF2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-M1 and the GF2 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the GF2 have been discontinued, but can regularly be found used on ebay.
 The GF2 was replaced by the Panasonic GF3, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X-M1 and GF2 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic GF2 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-M1 and the Panasonic GF2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.